Anaghar27/Netflix-Dashboard-with-Tableau/README.md

 1. Open any .twbx file in Tableau Public or Tableau Desktop
 2. Interact with filters and charts to explore trends by genre, year, country, rating, actor, and director

+## Future Enhancements
+1. The dataset can be further pre-processed to define clear complex relationships
+2. Introduce a logic to consider all the genres for a film for complex visualization

 ## Attribution

 - Dataset Source: Netflix Titles – Kaggle